 Information and advice on Brexit

-Arrangements surrounding Brexit and how and when the UK will be leaving the EU are ongoing and are being managed by the government.
+Arrangements surrounding Brexit and how the UK will be leaving the EU are ongoing and are being managed by the government.

 There is some uncertainty around whether local services might be affected, so here we’ve tried to answer some of the most common questions and concerns.